12 Ways You Might Be Loading Your Dishwasher Wrong

 You use liquid or powder detergent

 It might be time to switch over from powder to pods.
 Though traditional liquid and powder detergent get the job done, pods (little pre-measured gel packs) and tablets can perform better.
 “I see pods as the best way to go,” says Nerdig.
 “Name-brand detergent companies have invested heavily in their performance.”
 Consumer Reports also suggests tabs or pods.
 A test of various dishwashing detergents found that tabs and pods cleaned dishes best, without leaving behind water spots, film, or discoloration.
 Make sure to store them safely out of the reach of young children, who may be intrigued by their tiny size and bright-colored detergent.
+Do you know the most hygienic way to wash dishes?

 Your dishware pieces all face the same direction